rkornev/IBMSpaceYRepo/README.md

 # Hello world
-Attached are notebooks for Course 10 of IBM Data Science Professional Certificate
+Attached are notebooks for Course 10 (Capstone Project) of IBM Data Science Professional Certificate